 - Enjoy the convenience of accessing our sounds on your smartphone, tablet, or computer.
 Should the sounds not meet your expectations, our cancellation process is straightforward.
 Simply visit our user-friendly cancellation page located in the menu.

-- The process is easy to use, with fast, step-by-step guidance in the menu.
-We also have a free memory and attention puzzle test that is used in hospitals and by neuropsychologists around the world.
+- Navigating our site is a breeze, thanks to our intuitive step-by-step guidance available in the menu.
+As an added bonus, we offer a free memory and attention puzzle test that is widely used in universities and hospitals worldwide.

 “It does what it says it does, it took my pain away.”
 Thomas, MN (An older adult who lives with chronic pain).

 “My memory has improved.
-I feel more focus, and calm.“ Aaron, Duluth, MN (College and high school hockey coach with a traumatic brain injury).
+I feel more focus, and calm.“ Aaron, Duluth, MN (College and high school hockey coach).